kibet-gilbert/co1_metaanalysis/README.md

 2. Bash (and awk)
 3. Python (Python2, Python3 and ipython): BeautifulSoup4, lxml, pandas

+### Classification of sequences.
+On avarage, less than 20% of all downloaded sequences have species identities and a small fraction of this are mislabelled.
+Therefore to give identities to the sequences and assess the accuracy of the identities for those with species taxon classification, a classification analysis is done.
+The tools available are:
+1. [RDPClassifier](https://github.com/rdpstaff/classifier), a naive Bayasian classifier originally developed to do rapid taxonomic placement of 16S rRNA sequences as descriped by [Cole et al.](https://doi.org/10.1093/nar/gkt1244), is used to  assign taxon names to CO1 metabarcode sequences that have missing taxa values.
+It's trained to species rank using [CO1 Eukaryote v3.2 training set](https://github.com/terrimporter/CO1Classifier/releases/tag/v3.2) as described by [Porter and Hajibabaei](http://dx.doi.org/10.1146/annurev-ecolsys-102209-144621)

 ### Multiple Sequence Alignment tools.
 1. [Muscle.](http://www.drive5.com/muscle/)
 It is problematic to align large number of sequences using global alignment algorithims used by muscle as explained in [Very large alignments are usually a bad idea](http://www.drive5.com/muscle/manual/bigalignments.html).
 Clustering highly identical (95% or 90% identity) help reduce the the sequences and challanges faced.